Boeing stock forecast: end of multi-year consolidation and new targets

 In Q2 2025, Boeing demonstrated a significant improvement in its financial performance.
 Revenue rose by 35% year-on-year to 22.75 billion USD, exceeding market forecasts.
 The adjusted loss per share narrowed to 1.24 USD from 2.90 USD the previous year.
 Free cash flow remained negative at 200 million USD, while operating cash flow turned positive at 200 million USD.
 The total order book expanded to approximately 619 billion USD, covering more than 5,900 commercial aircraft.

-The commercial segment was the main growth driver: Boeing delivered 150 aircraft, up 63% year-on-year.
+The commercial segment was the main growth driver, with Boeing delivering 150 aircraft, up 63% year-on-year.
 Revenue from this division jumped 81% to 10.87 billion USD.
 However, the operating loss stood at 557 million USD, and the operating margin remained negative at –5.1%.

 In the Defense, Space & Security division, revenue increased by 10% to 6.61 billion USD.
 The segment posted a positive operating profit of around 110 million USD, with a 1.7% margin.